 - Its use of emojis is just right and on brand

-A checklist for posting a good Instagram caption
+A checklist for posting the best Instagram captions

-Before finalizing your captions, consider the following checklist.
-(You may want to bookmark this and keep it handy.)
+Before finalizing your captions, consider the following questions (you may want to bookmark this and keep it handy):

-- Is it informative?
+- Is your caption informative?
 Does it provide information or details about your product, a promotion, or your company in general?

-- Is it on brand?
+- Is your caption on brand?
 Can a user tell that it follows your company’s tone of voice and overall style?

-- Is it encouraging an action?
+- Is your caption encouraging an action?
 Is there a clear call to action at the end of the text telling users to do something?

-- Is it clean?
-Does the caption look aesthetically clean or is it cluttered with text, emojis, and/or hashtags?
+- Is your caption clean?
+Does the caption look aesthetically pleasing or is it cluttered with text, emojis, and/or hashtags?

 A final note: attracting and repelling